ericanoble/hosting-parsons-on-github-template/parsons/microbit/1_1_C1_ShowNumber.md

 title: Showing a number
 ---
 ### Showing a number
-Re-arrange the blocks below so that the number 8 appears on the micro:bit display.
+Re-arrange the blocks below so that the number 8 will appear on the micro:bit display.

 <div id="1_1_C1-sortableTrash" class="sortable-code"></div>
 <div id="1_1_C1-sortable" class="sortable-code"></div>